paradedb/paradedb/README.md

 :rocket: **Low-Code SDK**

-Retake provides intuitive search SDKs that drop into any Python application (other languages coming soon).
+Retake provides intuitive search SDKs that drop into any Python or Typescript application (other languages coming soon).
 The core API is just a few functions.

 :zap: **Open/ElasticSearch DSL Compatible**

-Retake’s query interface is built on top of the the high-level OpenSearch Python client, enabling developers to query with the full expressiveness of the OpenSearch DSL (domain-specific language).
+Retake enables developers to query with the full expressiveness of the OpenSearch DSL (domain-specific language).

 :globe_with_meridians: **Deployable Anywhere**